mohanmca/cassandra_playground/README.md

 ## 8.7 (Section: Architecture) - Peer-to-Peer

 -   We should understand the reason by behind peer-to-peer
--   Relation databases scales in one of the following way
+-   Relational databases scales in one of the following way
     -   Leader-follower
         -   Data is not replicated realtime (hence not consistent)
     -   Sharding